Can you avoid paying taxes on RRSP withdrawals?

 - Saskatchewan Income Tax Rates

-If you are planning to withdraw money from your RRSP before retirement, a good strategy is to do so in low-income years.
+If you plan to withdraw money from your RRSP before retirement, a good strategy is to do so in low-income years.

 Costs of Early RRSP Withdrawals